MichaelCurrin/badge-generator/docs/usage.md

 ## Start a dev server

+### Using make

+For Windows, skip to [Yarn only](#yarn-only).

-This will compile TS to JS and serve the app.
+This command will compile TS to JS and serve the app.
 Tests are left out so the app can still be used without passing tests.

 ```sh
 $ make serve